 He has twice received the American Judicature Society Award, once for his analysis of empirical models of voting on the Court and once for his application of computerized content-analysis to the Supreme Court’s written opinions.
 He has also received the McGraw-Hill Award for work on public opinion and the Supreme Court.

 A former Fulbright Scholar at Trinity College, Dublin, he has served on the program committees of the American Political Science Association, the Midwest Political Science Association, and the Southern Political Science Association.
 McGuire has served as editor of the Journal of Law and Courts, the journal of the Law and Courts Section of the American Political Science Association, and as Chair of the APSA’s Section on Law and Courts.
 He is also a past member of the executive council of the Southern Political Science Association as well as the executive committee of the Law and Courts Section of the APSA.
 At North Carolina, he is a member of the American Politics Research Group.

 Prior to joining the Carolina faculty, he was assistant professor of political science at the University of Minnesota.

-A native of West Virginia, he was educated at West Virginia University (B.A.) and Ohio State University (Ph.D.).
+A native of West Virginia, he was educated at West Virginia University (B.A.) and The Ohio State University (Ph.D.).
 In his spare time, he is an avid marathon runner, with a personal best of 3 hours, 14 minutes.
 He has qualified for and run the Boston Marathon, although these days he is content to run at a more leisurely pace at the back of the pack.
-(See photographs of him running recent marathons.)
+(See photographs of him running in various marathons.)
 He and his wife live in Chapel Hill, and they have three daughters.
 Some of his other personal interests can be found here.